deborahly/network/README.txt

 ---
 URLs

-GET network/index
-Sending a GET request to network/index will retrieve all posts and return a JsonResponse as below:
-{
-    "posts": [<str>]
-}

 GET network/login
 Sending a GET request to /login will return "network/login.html" where user can fill and submit the login form